alumet-dev/alumet/plugins/energy-attribution/README.md

 |chosen by the config| Gauge | Joules | attributed energy | depends on the config| depends on the config|same as the input measurements||

 ## Configuration

+Some use cases for this plugin are:

+- Monitoring host with access to RAPL:
+  - Per resource: RAPL plugin
+  - Per consumer: procfs or K8s plugins
+- Monitoring a host without RAPL (bare metal, ARM):
+  - Per resource: TDP plugin which at the same time requires procfs
+  - Per consumer: K8s plugin

 Here is an example of how to configure this plugin.
 Put the following in the configuration file of the Alumet agent (usually `alumet-config.toml`).